Zining-Liu/assignment_4/README.md

 # assignment_4
 Exercise 1a
-Follow the instructions to create a new repository for one of your GitHub accounts.
+Follow the instructions to create a new repository 'example' for one of your GitHub accounts.
 In this repository

 Take the code from one of your previous assignments, such as Newton’s method in Introductory Examples (either as a .jl file or a Jupyter notebook).
 Put in a README.md with some text.